New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 When you and your beneficiary pass away at the same time

-If you and your beneficiary pass away at the same time, your death benefit will either be paid to your estate or your beneficiary’s estate, depending on whether your beneficiary lived a few minutes longer than you did.
-If it’s unclear who passed away first, the payout will either go to your contingent beneficiary or your estate.
+If you and your beneficiary pass away at the same time, your death benefit will either go to your primary beneficiary’s estate, to any remaining primary beneficiaries or to your contingent beneficiary.
+Depending on if there is evidence about whether or not your beneficiary lived a few minutes longer than you did, the death benefit might go to your primary beneficiary’s estate or might go to the next beneficiary listed on the policy.

 When one of several primary beneficiaries passes away